NadexWeb/simple-examples-spring-3/simple-trade-client-spring-3/README.md

 The front end is implemented with WebSocket and STOMP.

-It does not support updating or cancelling orders.

 ## Run the example

 ### Specify custom Spring configuration file location